 - All partners agree to provide reasonable support for the operational and management costs related to the initiative’s application and merit review process, communication, brokering, monitoring and evaluation activities.

-For more information about SSHRC partnerships, please contact:
+For more information about joint initiatives, contact:

 - Date modified: